Butternut Squash Curry (30 minutes)

 Recipe Notes

-- Butternut squash options: Buy it pre-cut and cubed or peel and cut it up yourself.
-You can even use frozen cubed butternut squash (cook less time as the cubes are much smaller).
-Or substitute cauliflower, green beans or cooked chickpeas.
-These will cook more quickly.Â
+- Butternut squash shortcuts: Buy pre-cut and cubed squash.
+You can even use frozen cubed butternut squash (cooks in less time as the cubes are much smaller).
+Or substitute cauliflower, green beans or cooked chickpeas, which will cook more quickly.Â

 - Variations: